FavebookSUTD/favebook_entrypoint/README.md

 Lastly, we have a `revoked_token` table.
 Whenever a user logs out, he essentially adds his current token into this table, thus revoking it.
 This will remove any authentication ability for the token.
 The frontend will then redirect the user to login again upon receiving a `403 forbidden error message from the backend`.

-While MySQL is powerful, we felt the need for more flexible schemas as we taked about more social features within **Favebook**.
+While MySQL is powerful, we felt the need for more flexible schemas as we talked about more social features within **Favebook**.
 In the future, we could possibly integrate more graph-based databases such as Neo4J to model how users follow or look at each others profile With this type of data, we can do more social related analytics and push more social related features.

 ### 6.2.4 Flask application

-Our Flask contains all the buiness logic and interfaces with both the MySQL database and the MongoDB database.
+Our Flask contains all the business logic and interfaces with both the MySQL database and the MongoDB database.
 It does so by using a driver known as Pymongo for MongoDB as well as an **Object Relation Mapper (ORM)** known as SqlAlchemy to interface with MySQL.

 The ORM allows us to access the Pythonic representation of a relation in Python.
 It proved to be convenient for us and a good way to align our thinking of the Relation model with Object Oriented thinking when planning to scale our app.

+The link to the business logic is found here: https://github.com/FavebookSUTD/favebook-backend/tree/master/app

 ### 6.2.5 Logging

 To log the API calls, we used Python's inbuilt logger to register that there has been an API call.
 We create a class for the specific logger handler that points to the **<u>Mongo collection</u>** for end points and writes to it for each API call.
-The code for the logger handler initialization can be found in `__init__.py` while the logging class code can be found in `logging_db.py`.
+The code for the logger handler initialization can be found in `__init__.py` while the logging class code can be found in `logging_db.py`(https://github.com/FavebookSUTD/favebook-backend/blob/master/app/logging_db.py).
 We call the logger before each API call by specifying the `@app.before_request` decorator.

 For this project, we retrieved the API parameters by connecting to the `request` object as well as the `record` parameters.
 With this, we could extract the following